 I’m not going to lie, I packed my whole case of essential oils, approximately 70 bottles of therapeutic goodness.
 Excessive?
 Maybe a little.
-So I’m going to break it down and tell you the top six that I found the most useful in tropical traveling so hopefully you can save on packing space, as I did not…
+So I’m going to break it down and tell you the top six that I found the most useful in tropical travelling so hopefully, you can save on packing space, as I did not…

 - Lavender, Peppermint & Basil

 I’ve mentioned this blend in a previous post and I’ll mention it 100 times more if I have to!
-It is the absolute bomb for after sun care for your skin.
-For cooling, soothing and speedy recovery of sun burn.
+It is the absolute bomb for after sun cares for your skin.
+For cooling, soothing and speedy recovery of sunburn.
 If you don’t have the peppermint and basil, just stick with lavender, it’s seriously a miracle worker!
 My spray bottle (the three essentials topped with water) received more than a few tops ups throughout the trip.

 - Peppermint & Ginger

 As I mentioned, I do get seasick.
 I get car sick too for that matter and the drive was a little tedious to Airlie Beach.
 I layered peppermint and ginger on my tummy and felt so much better!

 Ahhh what doesn’t Franky Boy do?!
 We used this with coconut oil on a friends lips that were badly burnt and blistering from sunburn.
 All our little nicks and cuts were turning into ulcers from the warm tropical waters, frankincense was our absolute saviour in avoiding infection!